 Through Operation Seabird, we encourage everyone enjoying time at the coast to:

-- Keep your distance: Keep a safe distance (at least 100m) from the cliffs, rafting seabirds and marine mammals, allowing space for animals to move away from you.
+- Keep your distance: Keep a safe distance (100m is a good guide) from the cliffs, rafting seabirds and marine mammals, allowing space for animals to move away from you.